 As well as a strong online product hold, Shopify also offers an offline version with a point-of-sale credit card reader that plugs into your phone, allowing you to make sales on the go.
 This can be paired with a barcode scanner and receipt printer where needed.
 The Shopify mobile app also allows you to track orders, and manage inventory, ensuring that you’re not tied to an office to manage your store.

-Any Shopify Negatives?
+Any there any Shopify Negatives?

-BigCommerce is an extremely popular online shopping platform for small to medium sized businesses.
+BigCommerce is an extremely popular online shopping platform for small to medium-sized businesses.
 This started out as software for self-hosted ecommerce but has since evolved into a hosted shopping platform.
 Some of its benefits include:

 Example of an organic beauty brand shopfront created in BigCommerce (via Glam Nation)